raul23/equifax-data-breach/README.rst

   (刘磊).

-  The DOJ `indictment`_ and mainstream news articles only provide their names, pictures, and Beijing, China as their location of residence.
+  The DOJ `indictment`_ and mainstream news articles only provide their names, pictures, and Beijing, China as their place of residence.
 However in the indictment, Beijing is referred in the past (emphasis mine):

     Defendants [...] **WERE** residents of Beijing, China